Trading Mongolia’s Sovereign Meat

 9-10 Jan 2025

-Location: Alison Richard Building, Centre for Research in the Arts, Humanities and Social Sciences (CRASSH), University of Cambridge, Cambridge, UK
+Location: Alison Richard Building, University of Cambridge, Cambridge, UK

 Keynote Speaker: Prof Heather Paxson (MIT)